-There is a well established research literature on women’s experiences of labour and birth, and there is growing evidence on what matters to different groups of women and partners.
-The epidemiological evidence looks at different populations of women and babies and the clinical effects for them of different patterns of antenatal care, place of birth and mode of birth.
+There is a well-established research literature on women’s experiences of labour and birth, and growing evidence on what matters to different groups of women and partners.
 NCT approaches pregnancy, labour, birth and postnatal care from a biopsychosocial perspective, asking about the emotional and social effects of different experiences as well as the biological (physical) and clinical effects.

-For example, there has been relatively little focus on the effects for babies of different ways of managing spontaneous labour and birth.
-NCT has contributed to a Cochrane overview of systematic reviews on pain management for women in labour.
+NCT staff and research networkers have contributed to a number of Cochrane reviews of systematic reviews, including the overview of systematic reviews on pain management for women in labour.
 This has moved the research agenda forward by asking how many studies have investigated the effect of opioids for pain relief during labour on babies’ feeding behaviour after birth.

-NCT has used social and public health research to inform NCT’s birth policy and information on intrapartum care, normal birth and other modes of birth, place of birth, and women and men’s experiences.
+NCT has used social and public health research to inform NCT’s birth policy.
+We produce parent-centred, evidence-based information on labour and birth, normal birth and other modes of birth, place of birth, and women's experiences.

 - evidence-based clinical guidance from NICE on intrapartum care, induction of labour and other topics

 - systematic reviews of evidence from the Cochrane Collaboration

 - a range of policy documents and briefings from government and other public bodies.